Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 ## Installation

 This mod only works on servers.
-Copy the EmpyrionPlayerRewardsShop ZIP into the folder Content\Mods\
+Copy the content of the EmpyrionPlayerRewardsShop_vx_x_X.zip into the folder Content\Mods\
 You should have this file structure on your server:
 - Content\Mods\
 	- EmpyrionPlayerRewardsShop